imrsaleh/PDF-Splitter/README.md

 - Python 3.6 or higher

 Usage:

-Download or clone this repository on your machine
+Download PDF_Splitter.py file on your machine
 - Install the PyPDF2 library using the following command:

 ```